Any fixed-point symmetry of a lattice transforms lattice points into new lattice points.

 trace = 2 cos(theta) + n-2

-of any lattice rotation must be integer, with n the dimension of the space.
+of any lattice rotation must be integer. n is the dimension of the space concerned.
 Together with the cyclic condition theta = 2Pi/p for a rotation generating a rotation subgroup we get:

 p = 1,2,3,4,6

 Soli Deo Gloria.
-Created with Cinderella v2.0beta and v1.2 by Eckhard Hitzer (Fukui).
+Created with Cinderella1.2 by Eckhard Hitzer (Fukui).